assibob/Exam-unit-4/GameRecord/readme.md

 Created a helper function updateGameInLocalStorage to handle saving updated game data to localStorage whenever a change is made.
 These changes make the application more dynamic and allow users to track their game stats directly from the UI.

-Step 7: Adding New Games:
+Step 7 and 8: Adding New Games:
 Added a form in index.html to allow users to add new games to the listing.
 The form collects details like title, designer, year, players, play count, and personal rating.
 Implemented a submit event listener in app.mjs to handle form submissions: